-Jess Gerring is the Co-founder of Hello Hair - an all natural hair care brand which is vegan friendly and cruelty free.
+Jess Gerring is the Co-founder of Hello Hair - an all natural hair care brand that is vegan-friendly and cruelty-free.
 With over 400,000 social media followers, Hello Hair is also Australian made and owned.

 Where did you get the idea for your business?

 We had been searching endlessly for an all natural hair treatment which wasn't going to add any additional chemicals to our already damaged strands.
 My business partners and I all had over-processed, fried blonde hair at the time.
 We quickly identified that everything on the market at the time was packed full of chemicals, harsh emulsifiers and non-biodegradable ingredients.
 We realised that there was a gap in the market for an all natural alternative to these commercial hair care products, and set out to create a hair mask which was vegan, cruelty-free and suitable for all hair types.
 Essentially we just wanted to create something that we had a need for, and really hoped that everyone else felt the same way!